Billy Rogell

-William George Rogell (/roʊgɛl/; November 24, 1904 – August 9, 2003) was an American baseball player who played 14 years in Major League Baseball, primarily as a shortstop for the Detroit Tigers.
+William George Rogell (/roʊgɛl/; November 24, 1904 – August 9, 2003) was an American professional baseball player who played 14 years in Major League Baseball, primarily as a shortstop for the Detroit Tigers.
 He made his major league debut on April 14, 1925 and played his last game August 25, 1940.
 After his playing career, he spent 36 years as a member of the Detroit City Council.

 Playing career

 Early career

 Born in Springfield, Illinois, Rogell was originally signed by the Boston Red Sox prior to the campaign after two seasons in the Southwestern League.
 The Red Sox quickly tried to convert the switch-hitting Rogell into solely a right-handed batter, thinking that he would benefit from more appearances from the right side, hence more chances to drive balls off the Green Monster.
 "They just screwed me up for a couple years," Rogell would say later.